Affection: Restricted definition

 A young girl kisses a baby on the cheek.

 Sometimes the term is restricted to emotional states directed towards living entities, including humans and animals.
 Affection is often compared with passion, stemming from the Greek word pathos.
 Consequently, references to affection are found in the works of philosophers such as René Descartes, Baruch Spinoza, and early British ethicists.
 Despite these associations, it is commonly differentiated from passion on various grounds.
 Some definitions of affection exclude feelings of anxiety or heightened excitement, elements typically linked to passion.
 In this narrower context, the term holds significance in ethical frameworks, particularly concerning social or parental affections, forming a facet of moral duties and virtue.
 Ethical perspectives may hinge on whether affection is perceived as voluntary.

 Expression

 Affection can be communicated by looks, words, gestures, or touches.
 It conveys love and social connection.
-The five love languages explains how couples can communicate affections to each other.
+The five love languages explain how couples can communicate affections to each other.
 Affectionate behavior may have evolved from parental nurturing behavior due to its associations with hormonal rewards.
 Such affection has been shown to influence brain development in infants, especially their biochemical systems and prefrontal development.

 Affectionate gestures can become undesirable if they insinuate potential harm to one's welfare.
 However, when welcomed, such behavior can offer several health benefits.
 Some theories suggest that positive sentiments enhance individuals' inclination to engage socially, and the sense of closeness fostered by affection contributes to nurturing positive sentiments among them.